There are many options of where and how to go abroad with CSB/SJU.

-- Schedule an individual advising session with a CGE Education Abroad Advisor.
+- Schedule an individual advising session with a CGE staff member.

 - Attend a Study Abroad 201 session to help you prepare your application and interview.

 - Complete the interview process to be accepted to your program (required for Semester & Global Fellowships).

 - Attend all pre-departure orientation sessions.